Join millions of Canadians who have already trusted Loans Canada

 Pro Tip: Lock Your Rate In Advance When It’s Time To Renew

-One of the best strategies somebody with a mortgage can take on is to lock down a mortgage rate well before the mortgage term ends.
+One of the best strategies you can take on is to lock down a mortgage rate well before the mortgage term ends.
 This can protect you from a short-term rate increase and will let you evaluate which term is right for your next mortgage cycle early on.
 Many lending institutions now provide rate-locks of 3, 4 and up to even 6 months – so taking advantage of this is a no-brainer.

 Bottom Line

-Whatever rate you choose will have to work well with your financial lifestyle, if you’re at a point financially where taking some risk is feasible, a variable rate mortgage could be the way to go.
-If you are risk-averse and prefer to make the same payments every month stick to a fixed-rate mortgage.
-In the end, whether you go for a variable or fixed-rate mortgage, your bank will be able to help you choose what suits you best.
+Whatever rate you choose should work well with your financial lifestyle and economic factors.
+If rates are expected to fall and you have an appetite for risk, then a variable rate mortgage could be the way to go.
+If you are risk-averse and prefer to make the same payments every month, then stick to a fixed-rate mortgage.
+In the end, whether you go for a fixed vs. variable mortgage, your bank will be able to help you choose what suits you best.

 More From This Author